Fernando de Noronha

-Fernando de Noronha (/pt-BR/), officially the State District of Fernando de Noronha (Distrito Estadual de Fernando de Noronha) and formerly known as the Federal Territory of Fernando de Noronha (Território Federal de Fernando de Noronha) until 1988, is an archipelago in the Atlantic Ocean, part of the state of Pernambuco, Brazil, and located 354 km off the Brazilian coast.
-It consists of 21 islands and islets, extending over an area of 26 km2.
-Only the eponymous main island is inhabited; it has an area of 18.4 km2 and a population estimated at 3,101 in 2020.
-While most of the archipelago is relatively low-lying, there are parts reaching more than 100 m in elevation.
+Fernando de Noronha (/pt-BR/), officially the State District of Fernando de Noronha (Distrito Estadual de Fernando de Noronha) and formerly known as the Federal Territory of Fernando de Noronha (Território Federal de Fernando de Noronha) until 1988, is an archipelago in the Atlantic Ocean, part of the state of Pernambuco, Brazil, and located 191 nmi off the Brazilian coast.

+Fernando de Noronha consists of 21 islands and islets, extending over an area of 26 sqkm.
+Only the eponymous main island is inhabited; it has an area of 18.4 sqkm and a population estimated at 3,101 in 2020.
+While most of the archipelago is relatively low-lying, there are parts reaching more than 100 m in elevation, with the volcanic rock Morro do Pico standing 323 meters (about 1,060 feet) above sea level as its highest point.

 The islands are administratively unique in Brazil.
 They form a "state district" (distrito estadual) that is administered directly by the government of the state of Pernambuco (despite being geographically closer to the state of Rio Grande do Norte).
-The state district's jurisdiction also includes the very remote Saint Peter and Saint Paul Archipelago, located 625 km northeast of Fernando de Noronha.
-Seventy percent of the islands' area was established in 1988 as a national marine park.
+The state district's jurisdiction also includes the very remote Saint Peter and Saint Paul Archipelago, located 337 nmi northeast of Fernando de Noronha.

-In 2001, UNESCO designated it as a World Heritage Site because of its importance as a feeding ground for tuna, sharks, sea turtles, and marine mammals.
+In 1988, 70% of the area of Fernando de Noronha was established as a national marine park.
+In 2001, UNESCO designated the islands as a World Heritage Site because of their importance as a feeding ground for tuna, sharks, sea turtles, and marine mammals.
 Its time zone is UTC−02:00 all year round.